 It is widely accepted that Greece is facing the most severe period since the establishment of the 3rd Hellenic Republic in 1974.
 In this environment, the demand for change is becoming essential.
-Any change forwarded should primarily focus on combating internal problems at institutional level.
-Under this perspective, an amendment of the highest legal norm, the Constitution, is inevitably on top of every reformative agenda.
-In this respect, the aim of this paper is to propose directions for an effective amendment that focuses on three interrelated issues: 1) democratization of institutions and as a result 2) restoration of the lost political trust to institutions and 3) modernization of fundamental rights protection.
-This aim will be specified with the analysis of certain, pivotal provisions that should be revised, primarily the criminal accountability of members of the cabinet and the enhancement of institutions of participatory democracy; regarding fundamental rights, the amendment forwarded shall focus on making certain provisions compatible with challenges of 21st century and therefore the protection of rights included more effective, the provisions examined in the paper are chosen due to their traditionally special form of protection within the Greek Constitution, the State and Church relations in the light of religious freedom and the provision of university education exclusively by public law entities.
+Any change proposed should primarily focus on combating problems at the institutional level.
+Under this perspective, an amendment of the highest legal norm, the Constitution, is inevitably at the top of every reformative agenda.
+In this respect, the aim of this paper is to propose directions for an effective amendment that focuses on three interrelated issues: 1) democratization of institutions and as a result 2) restoration of the lost public trust in institutions and 3) modernization of fundamental rights protection.
+This aim will be specified with the analysis of certain pivotal provisions that should be revised, primarily the criminal accountability of members of the Cabinet and the enhancement of institutions of participatory democracy; regarding fundamental rights, the amendment proposed shall focus on making certain provisions that can successfully address the challenges of the 21st century and therefore make the protection of rights more effective.
+The provisions examined in the paper are chosen due to their traditionally special form of protection within the Greek Constitution, State and Church relations in light of religious freedom and the provision of university education exclusively by public law entities.